addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ###Removing models

-Now we need to wire up the delete button.
-Set up the event handler in the BookView
+Next, we need to wire up the delete button.
+Set up the event handler in the BookView:

 ```javascript
 	events: {